Training & Education

 PhD in Psychology with a Specialization in Consciousness, Spirituality, and Integrative Health: Saybrook University (In Progress)

 I completed my MA in Integral Counseling Psychology at the California Institute of Integral Studies in 2013.
-While in school, I served as the SF Crisis Services Manager for The Trevor Project, which provides crisis intervention and suicide prevention services for LGBTQ+* youth across the country.
+While in school, I served as the SF Crisis Services Manager for The Trevor Project, a nonprofit organization that provides crisis intervention and suicide prevention services for LGBTQ+* youth across the country.
 I completed a clinical traineeship at Queer LifeSpace in the Castro and a 2-year internship providing Restorative Justice counseling and case management for youth on probation in the East Bay.

 I am currently a doctoral student at Saybrook University, working on my PhD in Psychology with a specialization in Consciousness, Spirituality, and Integrative Health.
-My academic interests are in Existential-Phenomenology, Buddhist Psychology, Mind-Body Healing, Minority Stress Theory, and LGBTQ+ health and wellness.
+My academic interests are in Existential-Phenomenology, Buddhist Psychology, Mind-Body Healing, Minority Stress Theory, and LGBTQ+ resilience and post-traumatic growth.

-In addition to seeing therapy clients, I volunteer as a clinical supervisor for student therapists at Queer LifeSpace in SF and the Pacific Center for Human Growth in Berkeley, both of which provide sliding scale therapy services for the Bay Area’s LGBTQ+ communities.
+In addition to seeing therapy clients, I volunteer as a clinical supervisor for student therapists at Queer LifeSpace in SF and the Pacific Center for Human Growth in Berkeley.
+Both of these are nonprofit agencies that provide sliding scale therapy services for the Bay Area’s LGBTQ+ communities.
+I am also adjunct faculty in the Master’s in Counseling Psychology program at the University of San Francisco.

 Prior to my education as a therapist, I worked in advocacy and direct services with LGBTQ+ communities for more than a decade.
-I served as Co-Director of the National Equality March on Washington in 2009, and I co-founded GetEQUAL in 2010 to hold elected officials accountable for their broken promises on civil rights for gender and sexual minorities.
+I served as Co-Director of the National Equality March on Washington in 2009.
+This grassroots mobilization demanded full federal LGBTQ+ equality and sped up the timeline for the passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
+In 2010, I co-founded GetEQUAL, a nonprofit activist organization that worked to hold elected officials accountable for their broken promises on civil rights for gender and sexual minorities.
+Our early work contributed to efforts to repeal the military’s discriminatory Don’t Ask, Don’t Tell policy.

 *Lesbian, Gay, Bisexual, Transgender, Queer, and others who identify as gender or sexual minorities